 gcloud beta auth login gcloud beta sql connect [INSTANCE_ID]

-This version uses the Cloud SQL Proxy.
+This version uses the Cloud SQL Auth proxy.
 See

 gcloud beta sql connect

 The first time you run this command, you are prompted to install the gcloud Cloud SQL Auth proxy component.
 For that, you need to have write permission to the gcloud SDK installation directory on your client machine.

 Non-RFC 1918 private IP addresses